woojiahao/woojiahao.github.io/src/posts/blog/2019-04-03-Lessons on software release.md

 published: true
 title: "Lessons on software release"
 date: "2019-04-03"
+description: "Lessons about software development and release from developing kMD2PDF - a markdown to PDF file converter"
 ---

 Oh boy, I screwed up bad, like *really* badly.
 Ok ok, let's go back and see where it all began.
 I've learnt countless